United Arab Emirates: Health

-The life expectancy at birth in the UAE is at 76.96 years.
+In 2018, the life expectancy at birth in the UAE was 76.96 years.
 Cardiovascular disease is the principal cause of death in the UAE, constituting 28% of total deaths; other major causes are accidents and injuries, malignancies, and congenital anomalies.
 According to World Health Organization data from 2016, 34.5% of adults in the UAE are clinically obese, with a body mass index (BMI) score of 30 or more.

 In February 2008, the Ministry of Health unveiled a five-year health strategy for the public health sector in the northern emirates, which fall under its purview and which, unlike Abu Dhabi and Dubai, do not have separate healthcare authorities.
 The strategy focuses on unifying healthcare policy and improving access to healthcare services at reasonable cost, at the same time reducing dependence on overseas treatment.
 The ministry plans to add three hospitals to the current 14, and 29 primary healthcare centres to the current 86.
 Nine were scheduled to open in 2008.

 The introduction of mandatory health insurance in Abu Dhabi for expatriates and their dependents was a major driver in reform of healthcare policy.
-Abu Dhabi nationals were brought under the scheme from 1 June 2008 and Dubai followed for its government employees.
+Abu Dhabi nationals were brought under the scheme in June 2008 and Dubai followed for its government employees.
 Eventually, under federal law, every Emirati and expatriate in the country will be covered by compulsory health insurance under a unified mandatory scheme.

-The country has benefited from medical tourists from all over the Cooperation Council for the Arab States of the Gulf.
+The UAE has benefited from medical tourists from all over the Cooperation Council for the Arab States of the Gulf.
 The UAE attracts medical tourists seeking cosmetic surgery and advanced procedures, cardiac and spinal surgery, and dental treatment, as health services have higher standards than other Arab countries in the Persian Gulf.